 Non-blocking request processing in the Web Container helps improve the ever increasing demand for improved Web Container scalability, increase the number of connections that can simultaneously be handled by the Web Container.
-Nonblocking IO in the Servlet container allows developers to read data as it becomes available or write data when possible to do so.
+Non-blocking IO in the Servlet container allows developers to read data as it becomes available or write data when possible to do so.
 Non-blocking IO only works with async request processing in Servlets and Filters (as defined in Section 2.3.3.3, "Asynchronous processing" on page 2-10), and upgrade processing (as defined in Section 2.3.3.5, "Upgrade Processing" on page 2-20).
 Otherwise, an IllegalStateException must be thrown when ServletInputStream.setReadListener or ServletOutputStream.setWriteListener is invoked.

-The ReadListener provides the following callback methods for non blocking IO -
+The ReadListener provides the following callback methods for non blocking IO - onDataAvailable().

-- ReadListener - onDataAvailable().
 The onDataAvailable method is invoked on the ReadListener when data is available to read from the incoming request stream.
 The container will invoke the method the first time when data is available to read.
-The container will subsequently invoke the onDataAvailable method if and only if isReady method on ServletInputStream, described below, returns true. - onAllDataRead().
-The onAllDataRead method is invoked when you have finished reading all the data for the ServletRequest for which the listener was registered. - onError (Throwable t).
-The onError method is invoked if there is any error or exception that occurs while processing the request.
+The container will subsequently invoke the onDataAvailable method if and only if the isReady method on ServletInputStream, described below, has been called and returned a value of false and data has subsequently become available to read.